investindex/Vocab/README.md

 Mr. Bogle responded by creating the first S&P 500 index fund.
 The wails and gnashing of teeth continued even as Bogle's new fund went on to prove his theories in the real world."

 This is not unique to Collins; it is a fairly standard narrative about the birth of index funds and the sainthood of John Bogle.
-For the actual history of index funds, I would suggest reading the book _[Trillions: How a Band of Wall Street Renegades Invented the Index Fund and Changed Finance Forever](https://libgen.rs/search.php?req=Wigglesworth+Trillions&lg_topic=libgen&open=0&view=simple&res=25&phrase=1&column=def)_. [↩](#fn1)
+For more accurate information on the origin of index funds, I would suggest reading the book _[Trillions: How a Band of Wall Street Renegades Invented the Index Fund and Changed Finance Forever](https://libgen.rs/search.php?req=Wigglesworth+Trillions&lg_topic=libgen&open=0&view=simple&res=25&phrase=1&column=def)_. [↩](#fn1)

 &nbsp;